HiDiHlabs/PanCanQC/README.md

 First of all you need to have a running Docker installation.

-Download this tar.gz version of the QC Docker and unpack it.
+Then clone this repository.

 ```
-$ cd PanCanQCDocker_v0.1/
+$ cd PanCanQC/
 $ docker build -t "pcawg-qc" .
 ```